-View from the existing Struble Trail, looking towards the KOA campground.
+View from the existing Struble Trail, looking towards the Shady Acres Campground.

 Creek.
-Ownership of the remainder of the right-of-way is assumed to be Chester County as the land development plans for the adjacent developments noted Chester County as the owner of the corridor, as was the intent of the original purchase of this corridor segment from the Pennsylvania Railroad in the 1970's.
+Ownership of the remainder of the right-ofway is assumed to be Chester County as the land development plans for the adjacent developments noted Chester County as the owner of the corridor, as was the intent of the original purchase of this corridor segment from the Pennsylvania Railroad in the 1970's.